Pelvic floor therapy has been shown as both clinically and cost-effective.

 Here are the basic steps to becoming a pelvic floor therapist:

-1. Become licensed as an occupational therapy or physical therapy professional
+- Get licensed as an occupational therapy or physical therapy professional.

 Possible certifications include:

-While these steps look relatively simple, the reality is that there is much involved on each part of the journey.
+While these steps look relatively simple, each part of the journey involves much more than meets the eye.

-So help us unpack what this can look like, we are excited to share our interview…
+To help us unpack all the details, we are excited to share our interview with Lindsey below!

-What it looks like to become an pelvic health OT: an interview with Lindsey Vestal
+What it takes to become a pelvic health OT: an interview with Lindsey Vestal

-What initially got you interested in pelvic health?
+What initially sparked your interest in pelvic health?

 Lindsey: I discovered this amazing specialty by watching my very gregarious and outspoken father develop urinary incontinence (an inability to control leaking) when he was diagnosed with prostate cancer.